YannisLamp/network-management/README.md

 GIA TA APIS VALTE TO IDIO ME MAS!

-## Dimitris Gangas
+## Dimitris Gangas - Nemanja Nedic

-## Nemanja Nedic
+Worked on implementing the back-end part of Network applications(Network Creation and Deletion, Network Overview, Flow Creation) using Python 2.7 & Flask micro web framework.

-The final paper, network experimentation was done by all team members
+The final documentation, network experimentation and testing was done by all team members.

 <a name="stack"/>